jackfoxy/urQL/docs/ref-ch01-introduction.md

 Queries can operate on previous versions and data of the databases via the AS OF clause.

 This document has placeholders for Stored Procedures and Triggers, which have yet to be defined.
-We anticipate these will be points for integration with hoon.
+We anticipate these will be points for integration with hoon and other agents.
-Pivoting and Windowing will be in a future release.

 ## urQL language diagrams and general syntax